Graduate Degrees in Regional Science

 - Economic geography, regional interaction, and institutional systems

-- The environment and natural resource use
+- The environment: systems and natural resource use

-- Industrial location, transportation and migration
+- Transportation and migration

-- Land use, spatial agglomeration and segregation of activities
+- Land use, spatial agglomeration, and segregation of activities

-- Challenges of spatial data analysis
+- Conflict management procedures and spatial data analysis

-The program provides thorough instruction in spatial, inter-regional, and location theory within the context of economic, social, and political systems and training in the use of analytical techniques as they relate to policy and public and private decision-making.
+The program provides thorough instruction in spatial, interregional, and location theory within the context of economic, social, and political systems and training in the use of analytical techniques as they relate to policy and public and private decision-making.